Blog / EPPP Pass Rates: First-Time, PsyD vs PhD, and Retakes

 The Overall EPPP Pass Rate

-The most commonly cited first-time pass rate for the EPPP Part 1 is approximately 78 to 82% nationally.
+The most commonly cited first-time pass rate for the EPPP (the current knowledge exam) is approximately 78 to 82% nationally.
 This varies by year and by how the data is aggregated.

 What this means in practice: if you're sitting in a testing center with 100 other candidates, roughly 18 to 22 of you will not pass today.